 Other important distinctions:

-- If your application for SSDI benefits is denied, a Social Security disability attorney can help you appeal that decision in court, whereas a disability advocate cannot.
+- If your application for SSDI benefits is denied in New York, a Social Security disability attorney can help you appeal that decision in court, whereas a disability advocate cannot.

 - Social Security disability attorneys are bound by professional rules of conduct that require them to stay up to date with legal changes and keep you updated on the status of your case, whereas non-lawyer advocates do not.